-Other revenue for the first quarter of 2016 was \$6.4 million compared to \$2.5 million for the first quarter of 2015.
-The increase in other revenue was primarily due to the substantial liquidation of our Australian operations for which we recognized approximately \$4 million related to changes in foreign currency exchange rates in the first quarter of 2016.
-Our remaining assets in Australia are minimal and are not expected to have a material impact on our future consolidated results of operations upon final liquidation.
+Other revenue for the second quarter and first six months of 2016 was \$4.0 million and \$10.4 million, respectively, compared to \$3.7 million and \$6.2 million for the second quarter and first six months of 2015, respectively.
+The increase in other revenue in the first six months of 2016 compared to the prior year period was primarily due to the substantial liquidation of our Australian operations for which we recognized approximately \$4 million of gains related to changes in foreign currency exchange rates in the first quarter of 2016.
+Our remaining assets in Australia are minimal and are not expected to have a material impact on our future consolidated statements of operations upon final liquidation.